NSBMFinalProjects/CeylonEvents/README.md

 ## Getting Started

 Follow the instructions in the README to set up the project locally.
-Contributions are welcome!